swcarpentry/good-enough-practices-in-scientific-computing/index.md

 This approach re-uses the version control tools and skills used to manage data and software, and is a good starting point for fully-reproducible research.
 However,
-it requires a practical understanding of a much larger set of tools (markdown/LaTeX compilers, make, BiBTeX, Git/GitHub) by all involved authors.
+it requires all contributors to understand a much larger set of tools, including markdown or LaTeX, make,
+BiBTeX,
+and Git/GitHub.

 ### Discussion

+An early draft of this paper recommended plain text in version control as the best way to manage manuscripts, but several reviewers pushed back forcefully.
+For example, Stephen Turner wrote:

+> ...try to explain the notion of compiling a document to an overworked physician you collaborate with.
+> Oh, but before that, you have to explain the difference between plain text and word processing.
+> And text editors.
+> And markdown/LaTeX compilers.
+> And BiBTeX.
+> And Git.
+> And GitHub.
+Etc.
+> Meanwhile he/she is getting paged from the OR...
+>
+> ...as much as we want to convince ourselves otherwise,
+> when you have to collaborate with those outside the scientific computing bubble,
+> the barrier to collaborating on papers in this framework is simply too high to overcome.
+> Good intentions aside,
+> it always comes down to "just give me a Word document with tracked changes," or similar.
+> There's always a least common denominator who just isn't going to be on board for writing like this.

+In keeping with our goal of recommending "good enough" practices, we have therefore included online storage in something like Google Docs.
-We recommend against traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration more difficult than either of our recommended alternatives:
+We still recommend *against* traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration more difficult than necessary:

 *   If the document lives online (e.g., in Google Docs) then everyone's changes are in one place,